bruno-sf/conversor-webm-mp4/README.md

 ### TODO and Thoughts :thought_balloon:
 TODO.

-- [  ] - More options with ffmpeg using arguments
+- [X] - More options with ffmpeg using arguments - Done (https://github.com/bruno-sf/ffmpeg)

 ## License